aleongit/psycopg_test/README.md

 \l o \l+

-.crear usuari per la base de dades postgres=# CREATE USER usertest WITH PASSWORD 'test1234';
+.crear usuari per la base de dades
-CREATE ROLE
+CREATE USER usertest WITH PASSWORD 'test1234';
-postgres=# GRANT ALL PRIVILEGES ON DATABASE test to usertest;
+GRANT ALL PRIVILEGES ON DATABASE test to usertest;
-GRANT
+\c test
+GRANT ALL ON schema public TO usertest;
 ```

 ## Sample